 For more information, visit the website of the the Châteauroux Airport or phone +33 2 54 60 53 53

-As anyone that flies, has ties to the aviation industry, or watches TV knows, the worldwide outbreak of the Corona Virus has had a major negative impact on airlines and their fleets, worldwide.
+As anyone that flies, has ties to the aviation industry, or watches TV knows, the worldwide outbreak of the Corona Virus had a major negative impact on airlines and their fleets, worldwide.

-Thousands of airliners have been placed in storage around the world.
+Hundreds of airliners were placed in storage around the world.

-Châteauroux-Centre Airport is storing a number of airliners during the COVID-19 pandemic, including eleven (11) British Airways A380s.
-A total of over 40 airliners are reportedly stored at the airport as of the summer of 2020.
+Châteauroux-Centre Airport stored a number of airliners during the COVID-19 pandemic, including eleven (11) British Airways A380s.
+A total of over 40 airliners were reportedly stored at the airport during the peak of the pandemic.
+Many have been restored to active service.

 British Airways Airbus A380s in storage at the Châteauroux Airport - June 17, 2020 (Photo by DELEHELLE Eric)